Behind the Bench: The Treatment and Selection of Law Clerks

 The judiciary isn’t only a legal institution; it’s also an employer, and clerkships are often a pipeline to leadership positions in the law.
 Two panels will look at issues related to diversity, equity, and inclusion in the judiciary: First, several former law clerks have come forward about sexual or other forms of harassment and alleged a lack of institutional support.
 Second, current hiring practices have led to clerk classes that lack racial, ethnic, gender, and experiential diversity.

-Join the ACS NYU Law Student Chapter, the National Women’s Law Center, the NYU Law Review, and the Black Allied Law Students Association for an event that will look at the hurdles to achieving reform and consider steps the judiciary, law schools, and other stakeholders should take to ensure a safe, respectful, and inclusive workplace.
+Join the ACS NYU and Columbia Law Student Chapters, the National Women’s Law Center, the NYU Law Review, the NYU Law Black Allied Law Students Association, and the Brennan Center for Justice for an event that will look at the hurdles to achieving reform and consider steps the judiciary, law schools, and other stakeholders should take to ensure a safe, respectful, and inclusive workplace.

 On Thursday, March 4, at 1:00–2:15 p.m.
 ET, a panel will address sexual and other forms of harassment in the judiciary.